-5 AB 2243
+AB 2243 -6-

-- (1) Nine dollars and twenty-five cents (\$9.25) per ounce of medical cannabis flowers. - (2) Two dollars and seventy-five cents (\$2.75) per ounce of medical cannabis leaves. - (3) One dollar and twenty-five cents (\$1.25) per immature medical cannabis plant. - (b) The rates of tax imposed by this section shall apply proportionately to quantities of less than one ounce. - (c) The tax imposed by this part shall not apply to the sale of medical cannabis flowers, medical cannabis leaves, and immature medical cannabis plants by a cultivator to the distributor. - 31005.3.
-The board may prescribe by regulation a method and manner for payment of the tax imposed by this part that utilizes tax stamps or state-issued product bags that indicate that all required tax has been paid on the distribution of the medical cannabis flowers, medical cannabis leaves, and immature medical cannabis plants to which the tax stamp is affixed or in which the medical cannabis flowers, medical cannabis leaves, and immature medical cannabis plants are packaged. - 31006.
+(b) The rates of tax imposed by this section shall apply proportionately to quantities of less than one ounce.

+(c) The tax imposed by this part shall not apply to the sale of medical cannabis flowers, medical cannabis leaves, flowers and immature medical cannabis plants by a cultivator to the distributor.

+31005.3.
+The board may prescribe by regulation a method and manner for payment of the tax imposed by this part that utilizes tax stamps or state-issued product bags that indicate that all required tax has been paid on the distribution of the medical cannabis flowers, medical cannabis leaves, and immature medical cannabis-plants plants, and medical cannabis flowers, medical cannabis flowers, medical cannabis leaves, and immature medical cannabis-plants plants, and medical cannabis product are packaged.

+31006.
 The Legislative Analyst's Office shall regularly review the tax levels established under this part, at a minimum of every other year, beginning in 2020, and make recommendations to the Legislature, as appropriate, regarding adjustments that would further the goal of addressing public safety and the environmental impacts caused by the proliferation of cannabis cultivation.